 Jr Kadooment back at the Stadium and One route for Jump-Up: NCF continues Stakeholder Updates

-On Monday 2nd March, the National Cultural Foundation continued with its policy of meeting with the to discuss matters of the festival, with a view to improving the quality of the events.
+On Monday 2nd March, the National Cultural Foundation continued with its policy of meeting with the Crop Over stake holders to discuss matters of the festival, with a view to improving the quality of the events.

 A handful of masquerade band leaders responded to the invitation extended by the NCF, but despite the small number there was a lively discourse about the way forward for the Junior Kadooment and Grand Kadooment revelers.